JipengSun/diffusion_zebrafish/README.md

 ## Future Work

- - Increase the size of the dataset by using data augmentation techniques and getting more data from the neuroscience lab
+ - Increase the size of the dataset by using data augmentation techniques and getting more data from the collaborating neuroscience lab.
  - Condition the model on the previous depth slice.
 This helps to calibrate the model better and align the generated images of different depths.
-This will also help the model learn the difference between different focal lengths.
+This will also help the model learn the difference between different depths.
  - Try using other loss functions.
 We are currently using L1 loss which is not doing such a good job of representing the generation loss.
-We want to try other norms like L infinity etc.
+We want to try other norms like SSIM/PSNR etc. But since loss function of the diffusion model is about minimizing the loss difference, how to combine the high-level into the optimizaion loop would be an interesting topics.
- - We want to add attention blocks and residual blocks to our current architecture for robust results
+ - We want to add attention blocks and residual blocks to our current architecture for robust results.
+Our current model is a classcal U-Net structure which has relatively lower capacity.

 ## Reference: